Difference Between a Gopher and a Woodchuck

 A Woodchuck is a rodent that belongs to the family of Sciuridae.
 Its scientific name is Marmota monax.

-It is a lowland animal having a large belly and lives in mountainous regions.
+It is a lowland animal with a large belly living in mountainous regions.

 Comparison Table